scikit-beam/scikit-beam/doc/development/workflow/command_history.rst

 .. _command_history:

-Condensed example of contributing code to Astropy
+Condensed example of contributing code to Scikit-beam
 =================================================

 There are two versions: